-CNC machining goes hand in hand with molding processes, and for this reason, many companies that deal with molding always rely on a number of CNC machining for a number of reasons.
+CNC machining goes hand in hand with molding processes, and for this reason, many companies that supply plastic injection molding service always rely on a number of CNC machining for a number of reasons.
 Having been used for many years successfully in various sectors of manufacturing, CNC machining is extending its influence to injection molding.

 We are going to explore how CNC machining is used in injection molding, the benefits it brings to the process, the challenges that arise from combining the two, and their place in the future of manufacturing.